Reverb - Analog* Reverb Pedal

 Analog* Discussion

 Some folk believe the PT2399 delay chip should be classified as digital.
 I say no!
 There are no digital words representing the signal, nor any such arithmetic or computing done.
 The input signal passes through an analog opamp for filtering, which then drives a low pass filter and comparator input.
 The analog comparator makes a decision to go higher or lower, and this is the information passed into the 1-bit digital memory.
 As I said, it is not a digital representation of a signal, but merely a decision to go higher or lower, and even then the amount of high or low depends on analog supplies, so they need to be clean.
+The amount of signal in each bucket is dependent on power supply voltage, so it's not truly a one or a zero.
 The reverse process occurs at the output of the memory, where an analog charge is pumped into or pulled out of a capacitor for each clock cycle, depending on the decision bit.
 This is then fed into another analog opamp configured as a low pass filter, thus removing high frequencies and sampling artifacts.
 That's it, a very analog process.
 No algorithms, no software.